 - Failure to document.
 The court may view an undocumented action as an action not done.
 Document all pertinent patient assessments, progress, and care plans.

-- Failure to act as patient advocate.
+- Failure to act as a patient advocate.
 As a healthcare professional, your patients rely on you to act in their best interest.
 If they or a family member feels you didn’t advocate for optimal care, you could be sued.

 The best way to avoid malpractice lawsuits is to be prepared for unexpected snafus that may come up while caring for elderly or high-needs patients.
 Here are several best practices that reduce your professional liability exposures: